Peabody Singing Tower

 FIND HISTORY OF CHURCH LAND SALE

-The state highway department is obtaining additional right of way on road 114 west of North Manchester. when it came to the right of way along the West Manchester Church, there was a question about the status of ownership.
+The state highway department is obtaining additional right of way on road 114 west of North Manchester.
+When it came to the right of way along the West Manchester Church, there was a question about the status of ownership.
 While the church has been there for many years, yet the present trustees did not have a deed in their possession, nor did the memory of living man recall how the congregation acquired the land.
 A search of the records at Wabash revealed the fact that Joseph W. Crill sold 2½ acres of land to the trustees of the German Baptist church.
 This deed was recorded October 13, 1860, in Deed Record W, page 12, in the recorder's record at Wabash.
 Since the little log church was built in 1856, it is apparent that the deed was not recorded, nor the transfer of title made, until four years after the church was built.
 Mr. Crill was paid $100 for the land, and the church trustees at that time were Jacob Butterbaugh, John Heeter and Christian Shively.
 Later on, probably in two purchases, land for the cemetery was obtained.
 In 1904, when the Crill estate was settled, mention is made in the property transfer, that 5½ acres was deducted for church and cemetery purposes.
 The present cemetery contains 5½ acres, so the additional 2 acres was obtained after that date.

 The Crill home was on the angling road to Laketon near the little creek that crosses the road.
 Eli Harter had bought this farm of William Sutherland January 20, 1841, and presumably moved there soon after, for he did not remain long in the milling business with his father, Joseph Harter, Sr., after they came to North Manchester in 1835.
 Mr. Harter lived on the farm until he sold it to Mr. Crill December 3, 1851.
 The actual transfer was not recorded until October 23, 1852.
 The farm included land on both sides of the junction of the Laketon road and Road 114, and since then it has been divided into two or three farms.